lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > What drives my big decisions is regret minimization.
 When I’m 80 and reflecting back, I want to have minimized the number of regrets that I have in my life.
 And most of our regrets are acts of omission — the things we didn’t try, the paths untraveled.
 Those are the things that haunt us.
 >
 > Jeff Bezos

+> Action is better than inaction.
+>
+> Chris Guillebeau

+> It's easy to use doubt as a crutch (not to act).
+>
+> Moiraine, The Wheel of Time

 > Pressure is a privilege - it only comes to those who earn it.